-Diclofenac is a non-steroidal agent with marked analgesic/anti inflammatory properties.
+Diclofenac Sodium is a nonsteroidal agent with marked analgesic/anti- inflammatory properties.
 It is an inhibitor of prostaglandin synthetase, (cyclo-oxygenase).

-Zac (Diclofenac Sodium) in vitro does not suppress proteoglycan biosynthesis in cartilage at concentrations equivalent to the concentrations reached in human beings.
+Diclofenac sodium in vitro does not suppress proteoglycan biosynthesis in cartilage at concentrations equivalent to the concentrations reached in human beings.
+When used concomitantly with opioids for the management of post-operative pain, Diclofenac Sodium often reduces the need for opioids.

-5.2 Pharmacokinetic properties
+5.2 Pharmacokinetic properties Absorption

-Absorption